-Python and C++ have been the programming languages that have been driving the world of programming these days.
-Every company, right from the start-up to a multinational company, makes use of either Python or C++ in one way or another.
-Hence, it becomes important that you understand the differences in Python vs C++ as you’ll see.
-Read on.
+Python and C++ are the programming languages that have been driving the world of programming these days.
+Every company, from a start-up to a multinational, makes use of these languages in some way or another.
+Hence, it becomes important that you understand the C++ and Python applications and features.

 Also, make sure to check out the Python vs C++ video on our YouTube channel: